Kiogora/esp32_lora_gateway/errata/prototype_errata.md

 #### Workaround

-Copy the image as is with the jumper selection exactly matched and leaving where ope circuited as is.
+Copy the image as is with the jumper selection exactly matched and leaving where open circuited as is.
+In next design iteration, unswap the parts.

 ![](./RAK831.jpeg)

+### 8. Failed to order 5v TVS diodes

+Set manf to the 12 volt TVS which is wrong.

+#### Workaround

+Fill the manf field with the correct 5 volt TVS part number in the next design iteration.

 ## Software errata